abde0103/Data-anonymization/README.md

 remove any personal data.

 ## Introduction
-The goal of this project is to detect Personal data in preprocessed texts (in CONLL format : https://stackoverflow.com/questions/27416164/what-is-conll-data-format) using two implementations for each subproblem : K-nearest neighbour algorithm for classification in C++ and Deep neural classifier in Python
+The goal of this project is to detect Personal data in preprocessed texts (in CONLL format : https://stackoverflow.com/questions/27416164/what-is-conll-data-format) using two implementations for each subproblem : K-nearest neighbour algorithm for classification in C++ and Deep neural classifier in Tensorflow

 ## Sub-problem 1
 The goal is to anonymize the ConLL2003 dataset, already pre-processed so that